Skip to main content

 We use CT instead of MRI for acute stroke because CT is faster, more available 24/7, and excellent at detecting hemorrhage.
 The "time is brain" principle means we cannot wait 45 minutes for an MRI when clot-busting drugs work best within 4.5 hours.
 Some centers now use rapid MRI protocols, but CT remains the standard.

-A CT angiogram (CTA) of the brain is a CT scan with timed iodine contrast injection that maps the brain's arteries.
+A CT angiogram (CTA) of the brain is a CT scan with timed iodine contrast injection that maps the brains arteries.
 It is the fastest way to find a large-vessel occlusion in stroke or to detect an aneurysm.
 It uses more radiation and contrast than a standard CT.

 MRI detects early Alzheimer's disease by showing atrophy patterns in the hippocampus and medial temporal lobes.
 Volumetric MRI can quantify shrinkage with software.
 MRI is not the diagnostic test, but it supports the diagnosis when paired with cognitive testing, blood biomarkers, and sometimes amyloid PET.

 White matter hyperintensities are bright spots seen on T2 MRI sequences that represent small-vessel changes in the brain.
 A few are common in middle-aged and older adults.
-Many, especially in younger people, can suggest small-vessel disease, migraine, or sometimes inflammatory disease, and may need follow-up.
+Many, particularly in younger people, can suggest small-vessel disease, migraine, or sometimes inflammatory disease, and may need follow-up.

 The difference between MRA and CTA is the technology and trade-offs.
 MRA uses magnets and often does not require contrast, making it safer for repeated use.
 CTA uses X-rays and iodine contrast, but it produces sharper vessel images and is the standard in stroke emergencies.